A Journey Through History, Beauty and Rural Florida

 Crestview is also precariously known for two, and only two, public hangings that took place in 1920 and 1921.
 Both were for murders, but the public hanging of people in the middle of the town was frowned upon by the rest of society.

 Milton was once called “Scratch Ankle”.
 Being a lumber town, workers were used to the briars and brambles necessary to ply their trade, but they named their town a name about what bothered them most – constantly scratching their ankles.

-After changing the name to Milton (some say it was shortened from “Milltown” relating to the lumber business) the city became the county seat of Santa Rosa County.
+After changing the name to Milton (some say it was shortened from “Milltown” relating to the lumber business), the city became the county seat of Santa Rosa County.
 The most well-known city in Santa Rosa County is Pensacola just to Milton’s south.
 Naval air stations in both Pensacola and Milton keep their economies bustling.

 History and the Civil War dealt Milton a blow when the Confederate troops were driven from Pensacola by the Union.
 The Confederates burnt the town down to keep the businesses and industries from falling into the hands of the Union.

-The city went through difficult times during and after the Civil

-war with deserters, protesters, carpetbaggers, and more descending on the city at various times.
+The city went through difficult times during and after the Civil War with deserters, protesters, carpetbaggers, and more descending on the city at various times.

 Well worth a stop is the Blackwater River State Park off Rt.
 90 just east of Milton.
 Another of Florida’s park gems that will cost you only $4 for the whole carload of people!

 The End of a Colorful Journey

 Our journey across the Old Spanish Trail ends here.
 Just a few miles down the road, the Trail goes into Alabama and begins another tale to be told by another blog.

-You must experience a different kind of Florida where the salt air is well removed and the white beaches are well to the south.
+You must experience a different kind of Florida where the salt air is replaced with the smell of clover and hay.
+The Trail is well removed and the white beaches well to the south.

 One thing we know is the tranquility of the people in the north Florida country is much like something Norman Rockwell would paint – simply man and nature creating a masterpiece of art and history for the traveler.
-The Spanish Trail is truly a Florida road trip adventure.